 How is the E-1 and E-2 visa different?

 As you can see the E1 and E2 visas share many similarities but also differences.
 Let’s see some:

 - Mainly E-1 visa holders are treaty traders (merchants) while E-2 holders are investors.

 - Each visa status requires the holder to engage in substantial commerce in the United States.
 However, E-1 visa holders must do so between the US and their country of origin.
 Conversely, those with the E-2 visa can do business nationally without participating in international trade.

 - There are far fewer eligible E-1 countries compared to E-2.
 Therefore, the path for the investor is more available to foreign citizens.

 At Lluis Law we have created an up-to-date guide for visas for the USA.
 In it you will find all the main visas.
 From EB-3 visa to K-1 fiance or F-1 student visa.
 You will also find another guide on how to get a Green Card.

 With a combined experience of over 50 years our attorneys have extensive knowledge of visas and the Green Card.
-If you have questions you can contact us for free.
+If you have questions you can contact us.
 This does not commit you to anything and we will be happy to help.